NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - Guard: 1480 to 1640
 - New idle animation
 - Grabbable Moves: 5BB(A), 5BBB(A), 5AC(A), 5A2CA(A), 4A, 8A, RA, JA, JA(A), JAA(A), JAAA(A), JX, 8X
+- 5B
-- 5B hand hitbox does not appear on the first frame; better advantage on block, more lift
+  - Hand hitbox does not appear on the first frame
+  - Better advantage on block
+  - More lift
+- 5B(B)
-- 5B(B) appears and disappears a frame later, better advantage on block, more lift
+  - Appears and disappears a frame later
+  - Better advantage on block
+  - More lift
 - 5BB(A) and 5BBB(A) are both 5BB(A), but 2A does 5BBB(A)
 - 5BB(A) has 7 additional endlag frames on landing
 - 5BB(2A) has 7 additional endlag frames on landing
 - 5BBB(B) more lift
 - 6BB(B) does the spinning knockdown
+- 2B
+  - Sweeps
+  - Less lift
+- 2B(B)
-- 2B sweeps; less lift
+  - Has more lift
-- 2B(B) has more lift; less lift TODO: is it more or less than vanilla now?
+  - Less lift TODO: is it more or less than vanilla now?
 - 2B(A) has less hitbox duration
+- 2BB(B)
+  - Is an untechable bounce
-- 2BB(B) is an untechable bounce, pushes on block
+  - Pushes on block
 - 2BA(B) transition with B changed to be frames 32 (vanilla start) - 35 (when the second foot makes a dust cloud)
 - 2BAA(A) added as 2A(A)
 - 8B